Norway

 New rules on hire in the agricultural sector

 Impact date: 1 January 2026.
-Transitional rules will apply in the meantime.

-A new provision in the Working Environment Act has been introduced that allows the Ministry to issue regulations stating that the rules on hiring from staffing companies shall not apply when agricultural companies hire relief workers from relief teams.
+A new provision in the Working Environment Act has been adopted that allows the Ministry to issue regulations stating that the rules on hiring from staffing companies shall not apply when agricultural companies hire relief workers from relief teams.

 Employer implications/action needed It will be easier to hire from staffing agencies.
 Guidance will be issued.